Byron/gitoxide/STABILITY.md

 ## The _Minimal Stable Rust Version_ (->MSRV)

-It is as low as it can be for the crate in questions.
-While there is no non-pre-release of a tier 1 crate, the MSRV is automatically assumed to be the latest stable version.
+The MSRV is automatically assumed to be the latest stable version.

 Increasing the MSRV is not considered a breaking change and doesn't warrant a major version bump itself.